-Forwarding will continue for one month after deactivation, while the account is "suspended".
+Forwarding will continue for one month after deactivation, while the account is "suspended."
 After that, when the account is fully deactivated, mail which is addressed to the account will be bounced back to the sender, regardless of whether the user is currently forwarding their mail or not.
-One reason that we notify account holders several months prior to deactivation is so that they can contact their email correspondents to let them know about a change of address.
+One reason that we notify account holders several months before deactivation is so that they can contact their email correspondents to let them know about a change of address.

-Any IMAP e-mail client (Apple Mail, Outlook, Thunderbird, etc) should be able to copy folders to the local computer.
+Any e-mail client (Apple Mail, Outlook, Thunderbird, etc.) should be able to copy folders to the local computer.
 More detailed information on backing up emails and files can be found here.

 They can use SecureFX or Fetch to transfer files to their Windows or Mac computer.
-Alternatively, users can use a USB drive on most Athena machines or burn a CD/DVD with the contents of their account.
+Alternatively, users can use Athena machines to move files to a USB drive or upload files to a personal Dropbox or Google Drive account.
 We do not provide backup services for deactivated users.
 More information on backing up files in an Athena account can be found here.